 The primary architectural influence for the project's building designs is intended to draw from Craftsman and Prairie Style influences.
 These design styles tend to use natural looking materials, low-pitched and gable roof elements, battered pilasters of natural or manufactured stone, and a strong horizontal compositional emphasis.
 Individual buildings are proposed to be grouped into one of two distinct design districts.
 The Retail Promenade District would be located adjacent to the eastern property line and would contain the largest retail spaces and components of the project.
 The architecture of buildings within this District would accommodate a hierarchy of retailers with the largest tenants commanding the largest presence in terms of wall height, sign height, aggregate sign area and size of the entry statement.
 Smaller tenants would have reduced architectural massing and presence when compared to the primary tenants.
 The Retail Village Cluster District would include the areas immediately adjacent to the freeway and/or at the primary entrance into the project.
-The architecture of the building's primary components (specialty retail and food) while adhering to the overall themes of the site architecture.
+The architecture of the buildings within this district is proposed to reflect the characteristics of the building's primary components (specialty retail and food) while adhering to the overall themes of the site architecture.
 All colors and materials used in the site's architecture would be selected from an approved material legend.
 Exhibits 3-4 and 3-5 identify conceptual elevations for the Retail Promenade buildings.